postgresml/postgresml/pgml-cms/docs/api/client-sdk/README.md

 ```
 {% endtab %}
 {% endtabs %}

+Note that `Rust` and `C` example do not require any additional code to run correctly.

 Once you run the example, you should see something like this in the terminal: